 Google Pay uses near-field communication (NFC) to connect your smartphone to the payment terminal when one is held close to the other.
-The concept is similar to WiFi, except that the distance and duration of the connection for payment NFC is very limited, keeping the process secure.
+The concept is similar to WiFi, except that the distance and duration of the connection for payment NFC are very limited, keeping the process secure.

 During payment, the chip in your device communicates with the chip in the payment terminal to relay the information needed to complete the purchase.
 Your card data is sent to the payment terminal through a process called tokenisation, which utilises a token to stand in for a customer’s actual credit and debit card numbers.

 When the system detects your virtual account number, it’ll send it to your bank for verification.
 Upon receiving confirmation from your bank, the transaction will be complete.
 This entire process only takes a couple of seconds.